 “Confirmation,” I muse to myself.
 “These times are truly squirrelly.”
 Turning back to the blank page before me, a light bulb appears before my eyes, just like in the cartoons.
 The muddy squirrel has reminded me of another critter encounter just this morning.

 I’d been sitting at my home office desk, chatting with Handsome, my feline office mate.
 I’d say he’s my muse, but the way he sprawls over my laptop proves he has no interest in supporting my work.
 We squabble like a couple of old fusspots every morning about who controls the keyboard—and who needs to go find all the lost rubber bands.

 This morning’s discussion came to an abrupt conclusion when we heard a dull thud then frantic scratching.
 A squirrel, its sharp claws digging into the frame of our third-story window, stared at us with a shock equal to Handsome’s and mine.
 Before my deskmate could get his paws up on the sill, the squirrel leaped away, then stood on the opposite slanted roof, scolding US for scaring HIM.
 Handsome and I stared, rapt, until Squirrel darted away.
 “That was wild!”
 I exclaimed to Handsome.
 His only response was to give his paw a thorough licking, to let me know he really didn’t want to catch a squirrel today, anyway.

 Which makes me groan.
 “It means I need to get busy,” I mutter.
-After goofing off most of the summer, I’m lumbering back into a writing routine.
-My blog has sat silent for too long, and there are those two speeches to write for the Living Earth Center conference.
+After goofing off for months, I’m lumbering back into a writing routine.
 It’s time to get back to work, to dig in deep, even if it means getting my paws muddy.
 Just as soon as Handsome lets me use the keyboard, that is.